dankraus/padawan360/README.md

 ## Intro
 This is a control system for 1:1 scale remote control R2-D2 powered by Arduinos and controlled with an Xbox 360 Controller.
 It triggers lights, sounds, and controls foot drive and dome drive motors.
 It also supports I2C to trigger events in the dome lights or can be extended to interact with anything else that supports I2C

 These sketches are heavily based on DanF's Padawan control system that uses Playstation 2 controllers.
 I found the PS2 controllers to become a bit unreliable and they are increasingly more difficult to come by.
+I'm also taking advantage of the LEDs around the center Guide button to indicate state of the drive mode (disengaged, engaged w/ speed setting).

 I developed Padawan360 (named with permission from DanF) to use some more easily accessible components with no soldering, wire stripping, etc. It's a bit more plug and play.